krisleech/vimfiles/README.md

 sudo apt-get install vim-nox
 ```

+#### GNU/Linux from source

-If you have an old Ubuntu distro which does not have Vim 7.3 or better in its repos then install from source:
+If you have an old GNU/Linux distro which does not have Vim 7.3 or better in its repos then install from source:

 The configure options below leave out any GUI related features as I have only compiled Vim on a server.

+Vim source is in a hg (Mercurial) repository so you need to install the hg
+client first, e.g.  ```sudo apt-get install mercurial```

 ```
-sudo apt-get install mercurial hg clone https://vim.googlecode.com/hg/ vim cd vim/vim73
+hg clone https://vim.googlecode.com/hg/ vim cd vim/vim73
 ./configure